Folk Art Furniture - Page 1

 Folky cupboardThis is a very folky cupboard that came out of an African-American church near Rutherfordton, NC.
 The front and sides are pine tongue and groove wood called bead.
 The front is decorated with carved pine trim.
 It is finished in a medium brown varnish which is somewhat crazed.
 There are three doors, each hinged at the bottom, opening into three compartments.
 It stands 68 1/2" high, 28" wide and 15" deep.
 This striking and unusual piece was made in the early 1900's.
 It is in very good condition, sturdy and useable.
 There is a small mousehole on one side, and the trim on the upper door has been replaced.
 The price is $4800.00.
 Inventory Code: AWKP.
 African-American church cupboard ...
 3/4 view ...
 3/4 view, other side ...
 Closeup of the top ...
 Closeup of the upper door ...
 Closeup of the middle door ...
 Closeup of the lower door ...
 With Matt for size ...
 With the middle door open ...
 With the top two doors open ...
 With the bottom door open ...
 One side ...
 The other side ...
 Back.

 Metal found object chairThis is a metal chair made from objects found around the farm.
 The seat is a large pitchfork, the back is a disk from a cultivator.
 There are three horseshoes worked in, along with chain and other machine or wagon parts.
 While it has rockers and does rock, the tendency is to sit still on the rear stops.
 It has very nice old black and yellow paint.
 The chair measures 29" high by 21" wide by 28" deep.
 It is in very good, useable condition with minor paint wear, from the 1930's or 40's.
-There is a stool below by the same maker.
 The price is $675.00.
 Inventory Code: TPHH.
 Metal found object chair ...
 Front view ...
 One side ...
 The other side ...
 Closeup of back and seat ...
 Closeup of lower front ...
 Closeup, one side ...
 Closeup, other side ...
 Another overall view ...
 Back view ...
 From above.

 Memory ware shard pedestal standThis is a really beautiful and detailed memory ware pedestal.
 It is covered with a particularly rich variety of shards from very fine china, as well as doll heads, baby figurines, patterned glass, a china frog and rooster's head, a lady's watch, and a doll's cup and pitcher.
 The spaces between the shards are painted in an old, dark, oxidized gold.
 In the center top is a heavy hammered copper ashtray that is not attached.
 It lifts off to reveal a round open space.
 While probably not original to the stand, this is how we found it, so we are offering it as is.